-Color Condition Description Red The WG111 has no connection to any wireless node.
-The WG111 is not able to link to any other wireless node or the link is lost.
+Color Condition Description Red The wireless PC Card has no connection to any other wireless node.
+The wireless PC Card is not able to link to any other wireless node or the link is lost.
 Check your configuration or try moving to a location where the wireless signal quality is better.
-Yellow The WG111 has a connection with another wireless node.
+Yellow The wireless PC Card has a connection with another wireless node.
 The wireless link is weak.
-You may deed to move to a better spot, such as closer to the wireless access point.
+You may need to move to a better spot, such as closer to the wireless access point.
 Also, look for possible interference such as a 2.4 GHz cordless phone or large metal surface.
-Green The WG111 has a connection with another wireless node.
-The WG111 has established good communication with an access point and the signal quality is strong.
+Green The wireless PC Card has a connection with another wireless node.
+The wireless PC Card has established good communication with an access point and the signal quality is strong.